2013 Indianapolis 500

 The 97th Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday May 26, 2013.
 It was the premier event of the 2013 IZOD IndyCar Series season.
 Tony Kanaan, a native of Brazil, was victorious on a record-setting day.
 Kanaan became the fourth Brazilian driver to win the Indianapolis 500 joined by Emerson Fittipaldi, Helio Castroneves, and Gil de Ferran.

 The track opened for practice on Saturday, May 11.
-Time trials were held May 18–19, and the final practice, traditionally dubbed "Carb Day," was Friday, May 24.
+Time trials were held May 18–19, and the final practice, traditionally dubbed "Carb Day", was Friday, May 24.
 A support race, the Freedom 100 for the Indy Lights series was also held on Carb Day.
 In time trials, owner/driver Ed Carpenter of Indianapolis won the pole position, the first American-born pole-sitter since 2006, and the first owner/driver to sit on the pole since 1975.

 For the first time since 1987, two drivers in the field entered the race attempting to win a fourth Indianapolis 500.
 Three-time winners Hélio Castroneves (2001, 2002, 2009) and Dario Franchitti (2007, 2010, 2012) attempted to tie A. J. Foyt, Al Unser Sr. and Rick Mears for the most Indy 500 victories.
+Neither driver was victorious this day, though Castroneves would achieve the feat in 2021.
+Unknown at the time, the 2013 race would be Franchitti's last; he retired after suffering severe injuries in a crash at Houston about five months later.

 After eleven previous attempts, Tony Kanaan, racing for KV Racing Technology, won the race.
 On a restart with three laps remaining, Kanaan overtook leader Ryan Hunter-Reay in the first turn.
 Three-time champion Dario Franchitti got loose and crashed into the outside wall bringing out the final caution of the race.
 Kanaan led Rookie of the Year Carlos Muñoz and Hunter-Reay across the line.
 The average speed of the race – 187.433 mph – was the fastest Indianapolis 500, breaking the record set in 1990 by Arie Luyendyk.
 The record would stand until 2021.
 The 68 lead changes, and 14 different leaders, set during the race are also new records.
 Other records set (each of which have since been broken) included most cars running at the finish in a race that completed 200 laps (26), fewest caution laps (21), most laps completed by the field (5,863), as well as a 133-lap caution-free segment from lap 61 through 193.

 Chevrolet swept the top four finishing positions, and took its first Indianapolis 500 win since 2002, breaking Honda's streak of nine consecutive Indy 500 wins.
 Chassis manufacturer Dallara won its 8th straight Indy 500, and 13th overall since joining the series in 1997.